 Later in the afternoon, I saw a scruffy Cardinal at the bird feeder.
 Probably an immature bird just getting its adult red colored feathers.
 There were a large number of deer in the backyard.
 At least four fawns with spots, four or more doe’s, and one buck with its new antlers.

 After dark, I could see both the waxing gibbous moon and mars peaking in and out of the clouds.
 I couldn’t get both in the field of view with a Nikon D4 camera and 600 mm lens.
 Switching to a Nikon D850 camera and 500 mm lens I was just barely able to get both in the same image.
 The image of the moon was sharper with the Nikon D850 camera since it was shot with the mirror up, silent mode.
 With the exposure being used, Mars was just barely visible as a disk.

 Gone to See the World.
 Semester at Sea Spring 2016 Voyage on the MV World Odyssey.
-Day 4: Crossing the Pacific Ocean.
+Day 77: At Sea, Atlantic Ocean.

 This was a classroom day (B19) as we traveled northwest off the west coast of Africa (Namibia).
 We were far enough at sea that we didn’t see land.
 Images of Dawn, Sunrise, Student Portraits including the Sunrise Breakfast Club, the Statues, and then Students and other Passengers “Viewing, and Holding the Moon”.
 Individual images from the slide-shows can be viewed here.